tedivm/PHP_IMAP_Installer/README.md

 ## Setup

-This script needs the XCode Command Line Tools and autoconf to run.
+When run on OSX this script needs the XCode Command Line Tools and autoconf.

 First, to install the command line tools-